-We developed an innovative digital tool (IS-MiHealth) integrated into the electronic patient record (EPR) system of primary care that provides targeted recommendations through computer prompts to health professionals on screening migrant population for multiple infections.
-IS-MiHealth was integrated in the EPR used in most primary care centres (PCC) in Catalonia (Estació-Clínica d'Atenció Primària-eCAP).
-This pilot study aimed to evaluate the effectiveness of the IS-MiHealth tool, including the increasing detection rate, the screening rate performed as well as the feasibility and acceptability of the tool.
+We developed an innovative digital tool (IS-MiHealth) integrated into the electronic patient record(EPR) system of primary care that provides targeted recommendations through computer prompts to health professionals on screening migrant population for multiple infections.
+IS-MiHealth was integrated in the EPR used in most primary care centres in Catalonia(eCAP).
+This pilot study aimed to evaluate the effectiveness of the IS-MiHealth tool including the increasing detection rate, the screening rate performed as well as the feasibility and acceptability of the tool.